Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 Find information on solutions and techniques to resolve a vulnerability by delving into Contrast's overview of the issue, which explains why it was flagged.
 Contrast also provides a **How To Fix** section which gives steps on resolving the issue.

-### How to Test if a vulnerability has been Fixed
+### Check a fixed vulnerability

-You've fixed your vulnerability, but how can you verify that in Contrast?
+You fixed your vulnerability, but how can you verify that in Contrast?
 There are a few things you can do:

 * Replay the request:
 If the issue is remediated and marked accordingly, you can replay the http request under **HTTP Info** to see if the issue is fixed.
 If it hasn’t been fixed, the issue reappears with a status of "Reported".